Hoppix/Yami/README.md

 # Yami

-Discord Bot for private Discord server.
+Discord Bot for private Discord server, made with the Discord4J-API.
-Made with the Discord4J-API